natty11q/LayersNLogic/Docs/Engine/GameClass.md

 ### API Considerations

+> [!WARNING]
-Avoid using the renderer's `PushLayer` method unless you know exactly what you're doing.
+> Avoid using the renderer's `PushLayer` method unless you know exactly what you're doing.
 That implementation is intended for window-managed APIs like SimpleGUI.
 If you’re using a lower-level API like OpenGL or Vulkan, the `Game` class's `LayerStack` should be used instead.

 Using the `Game` class for layer management ensures that your application remains **API-agnostic**, with no additional complexity.